endaksi1/sonicart/README.md

 **Week Five** - *25/02/2019*<br>
 <br>
-In [this](https://science.howstuffworks.com/why-do-get-so-much-pleasure-from-symmetry.htm) article, Dave Roos mentions how Humans are so attracted to symmetery because it's familar as it is so frequently found in nature.
+In [this](https://science.howstuffworks.com/why-do-get-so-much-pleasure-from-symmetry.htm) article, Dave Roos mentions how Humans are so attracted to symmetery because it's familar as it is so frequently found in nature.<br>
 <br>
 ***To Do***<br>
 * Edit Videos<br>